Mistborn: The Bands of Mourning: Background

 On October 29, 2013, Sanderson and Tor Books announced that there would be two more Mistborn novels following The Alloy of Law in the Wax and Wayne timeframe of the Mistborn world, starting with the publication of Shadows of Self.

 Sanderson wrote the first third of Shadows of Self between revisions of A Memory of Light from The Wheel of Time series.
 However, after returning to the book in 2014 Sanderson found it difficult to get back into writing it again.
 To refresh himself on the world and characters, Sanderson decided to write The Bands of Mourning first and at the end of 2014 he turned both novels in to his publisher.

 Tor Books released the first six chapters of the book weekly from December 7, 2015, to January 18, 2016, on their website.

+Audiobook

+An unabridged audiobook was released on the same day as the physical novel, published by Macmillan Audio.
+It is narrated by Michael Kramer, who has narrated many of Brandon Sanderson's Cosmere novels.

+A 2-part GraphicAudio version (dramatized adaptation) of The Bands of Mourning was released between September and October 2016: